Potentiometer

 Parameters

-Three: left, right, and wiper (by default)
+Three: left, right, and wiper (default) | Two: left and wiper

-Residual resistance - Residual resistance
+Residual resistance — residual resistance

 Dependencies